 Welcome to the Department of Specialized Education Services (SES) at the University of North Carolina at Greensboro.
-The mission of the SES faculty is to prepare exceptional professionals who value and support the dignity and rights of all individuals through excellence in community-engaged teaching, research, and service.
+The mission of the SES faculty is to prepare exceptional professionals who value and support the dignity and rights of all individuals through excellence in research, community-engaged teaching, and service.
 To accomplish our mission, we offer bachelor’s, master’s, and doctoral level programs as well as non-degree programs.
-We have four program areas, including Birth-Kindergarten, Professions in Deafness, Special Education Teacher Preparation, and a Ph.D in Special Education.
+We have four program areas: Birth-Kindergarten, Professions in Deafness, Special Education Teacher Preparation, and Ph.D in Special Education.

 Please note some special features of our programs:

 The Department of SES includes 18 fulltime faculty members.
 With over 400 students, we offer a wide range of courses, with face-to-face and online course options in some programs.
-SES faculty, staff, and students are enjoying our new home in the new LEEDS certified School of Education Building.
-The SES area of this building includes a state of the art Sign Language Lab, a collaboration space overlooking campus, and a graduate student office.
+The SES area of the SOE building includes a state of the art Interactive Sign Language Lab, a collaboration space overlooking campus, and a graduate student office.

-Talented, dedicated, and enthusiastic students are encouraged to take our courses, to pursue undergraduate and graduate study in SES programs; to contribute to our research projects; and to share our commitment to community-engaged teaching, research, and service.
+Talented, dedicated, and enthusiastic student-scholars are encouraged to take our courses, to pursue undergraduate and graduate study in SES programs; to contribute to our research initiatives; and to share our commitment to community-engaged teaching, research, and service.

 Please take a look at our website to learn more about our faculty, programs, and course offerings.
-In addition, we hope you will get a sense of the kinds of research and grant work that our faculty and students are engaged in together.
+In addition, we hope you will get a sense of the outstanding research and grant work that our faculty and students are engaged in together.